How to Excel in an Internal Interview

 It is your opportunity to focus a bright light on your talents, skills, and experience.
-Rarely will you have such a ready-made opportunity for your organization to notice you handed to you on a platter.
-So you are urged to make the best of your internal job interview.
-How you perform really matters.
+Rarely will you have such a ready-made opportunity for your organization to notice you.
+So you are urged to make the best of your internal job interview; how you perform really matters.

-In fact, internal interviews are so important that you might want to solicit opportunities to participate in an internal interview.
-Here's why you'll want to participate enthusiastically.
+As a matter of fact, internal interviews are so important that you might want to solicit and seek out opportunities to participate in an internal interview.

-This is the most important factor that you need to remember about an internal job interview.
-Even if the position has someone else's name written all over it, organizations use these interviews in multiple ways - ways that you can take advantage of to further your career aspirations.
+Here's the most important factor that you need to remember about an internal job interview: Even if the position has someone else's name written all over it, organizations use these interviews in multiple ways, which you can take advantage of to further your career aspirations.
 You can use an internal job interview for career development.

 Organizations interview current employees to become familiar with a range of employee skills and interests, in addition to selecting an employee for the current opening.
 Thus, the internal job interview is your opportunity to have an interested audience that wants to get to know you and potentially appreciate what you have to offer.

 Even if you believe that you are not seriously being considered for the current job, the interview is your opportunity to shine for all of your future opportunities within your organization.
 It is short-sighted to think in terms of just the current job opening.